j34-chapman/SpaceBook/README.md

-# WordPublisher Full-Stack Blog Engine
+# SpaceBook Full-Stack Blog Engine

-Welcome to the SpaceBook Full-Stack Blog Engine repository, a part of my "Full Stack Web Development" coursework at Manchester Metropolitan University.
+Welcome to the SpaceBook Full-Stack Blog Engine repository, a part of my Full Stack Web Development coursework at Manchester Metropolitan University.
 This project showcases my practical experience in real-world problem-solving, software development, and the creation of a portfolio-worthy application.

 By leveraging modern frameworks and technologies, I've redeveloped the platform into a scalable prototype.
 The repository includes both back-end and front-end components, utilizing NodeJS, ExpressJS, VueJS, and RESTful APIs.